Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/12-qna-maker.md

 7. On the **Review and finish** page, click **Create project**.

-## Add a sources to the knowledge base
+## Task 4: Add a sources to the knowledge base

 You can create a knowledge base from scratch, but it's common to start by importing questions and answers from an existing FAQ page or document.
 In this case, you'll import data from an existing FAQ web page for Microsoft learn, and you'll also import some pre-defined "chit chat" questions and answers to support common conversational exchanges.